gatheesha/wada/README.md

-# Wada - Freelance Project Management Companion
+# Wada - A freelance companion app

 A  desktop application built for freelancers to manage **clients, projects, milestones, tasks, and finances** — all in one place.